-• Add TempDirectory.compare() with a cleaner, more explicit API that allows comparison of only the files in a temporary directory.

-• Deprecate TempDirectory.check(), TempDirectory.check_all() TempDirectory.check_dir() and

-- Relax absolute-path rules so that if it's inside the TempDirectory, it's allowed. - Allow OutputCapture to separately check output to stdout and stderr.
+- Add TempDirectory.compare() with a cleaner, more explicit API that allows comparison of only the files in a temporary directory. - Deprecate TempDirectory.check(), TempDirectory.check_dir() and TempDirectory.check_all() - Relax absolute-path rules so that if it's inside the TempDirectory, it's allowed. - Allow OutputCapture to separately check output to stdout and stderr.